Welcome to Lars "Stockis" Liljeryd website,

 25. Tegnér clinical audiometer test unit for hearing tests

-26. Opthalmologists trial lens set for eye examinations
+26. Opthalmologists trial lens set for eye examinations and test chart

 27. Topcon LM-6 Lens Meter, for eyeglass verification measurements.

-Ninna and me did recently a cruise to Svalbard and Spitsbergen with the arctic-sea and ice-classed cruise ship M/S Fram.
+We did recently a cruise to Svalbard and Spitsbergen with the arctic-sea and ice-classed cruise ship M/S Fram.
 Fantastic ship but a somewhat lost but nice Norwegian crew.
 Great cook and food onboard!
 We passed the 80 degrees north latitude and that felt really far north and came with stunning views and nature.

 It was a freezing but touching experience to watch the remaining glaciers in the so silent and beautiful scenery.
 However, finding walruses came with a terrible smell from these huge animals.
 (The walruses are to the right in the right hand picture ;-).
 We also visited Longyearbyen and met environmental scientists as well as the Greenpeace ship that performed sub-sea pollution research.
 Very interesting.

 I am an hopelessly addicted "Time-Nut" and have always been obsessed with accurate time-keeping.
 I have therefore got myself some very accurate atomic clocks.
-I am also a modest mechanical chronograph and cronometer collector.
+I am also a modest mechanical chronograph and chronometer collector.